-Cross References: 4.55-STUDENT PROMOTION AND RETENTION

-5.11-DIGITAL LEARNING COURSES
+A student who enlists in a branch of the United States Armed Forces or the National Guard through the military delayed entry program, the National Guard Split Training Option, or other similar early entry program and completes basic training before graduating from high school shall receive two (2) units of the Career Focus graduation requirements.

-Legal References: Standards for Accreditation 9.03 - 9.03.1.9, 14.02; ADE Guidelines for the

-Development of Smart Core Curriculum Policy; ADE Rules Governing the Digital Learning Act of 2013; Smart Core Informed Consent Form 2016; Smart

-Core Waiver Form 2016; A.C.A. § 6-4-302; A.C.A. § 6-16-1406
+Cross References: STUDENT PROMOTION AND RETENTION; DIGITAL LEARNING COURSES; COMPUTER SCIENCE INTERNSHIPS AND INDEPENDENT STUDIES; COMPUTER SCIENCE COURSE PREREQUISITES AND PROGRESSION Legal References: Standards for Accreditation 9.03 - 9.03.1.9, 14.02; ADE Guidelines for the Development of Smart Core Curriculum Policy; ADE Rules Governing Distance and Digital Learning; Smart Core Informed Consent Form 2017 Smart Core Waiver Form 2017; A.C.A. § 6-16-140; A.C.A. § 6-16-150; A.C.A. § 6-16-1406

-Date Adopted: May 19, 2014; Last Revised: March 14, 2016